FlorentinDUBOIS/kraken/README.md

 ## By run a standalone server
 ### Prerequissites

-You need to have installed the node.js environnement, npm anda mongoDB database.
+You need to have installed the node.js environnement, npm and a mongoDB database.

 ### Installation